-CARLOS AQUINO, Ph.D.
+CARLOS AQUINO, PH.D.

-Holding a George Washington University MS in Structural Engineering and a University of Sao Paolo Ph.D. in Science and Technology, Dr. Carlos Tasso Eira De Aquino is an accomplished senior executive and educator combining over 25 years of experience in leadership and scholarship in Business, Education, IT, and Engineering.
+Holding a University of Sao Paolo Ph.D. in Science and Technology and a George Washington University MS in Structural Engineering, Dr. Carlos Tasso Eira De Aquino is an accomplished senior executive and educator combining over 25 years of experience in leadership and scholarship in Business, Education, IT, and Engineering.
 Dr. Aquino has gained recognition as Executive Director, Senior Director, Project Manager, Provost, Dean of Business, and Dean of Accreditation, among other capacities in organizations with followers that encompassed a clear diversity of cultures.
 Before moving to the U.S. in 2008, Dr. Aquino was responsible for directing a country-wide program, sponsored by the Brazilian Ministry of Science and Technology, focused on improving energy usage.
 Dr. Aquino prepared the Brazilian version of many business books, published by Pearson Education, Cengage Learning and McGraw-Hill, and authored a book on Adult Higher Education (How to Learn: Andragogy and Learning Skills) for Pearson Education in Brazil.
 Along his career, he has presented more than 45 articles in peer-reviewed conferences, published more than 40 papers in refereed journals and conference proceedings.